EduCintraBR/eduardocintra.dev/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Acknowledgments

-* This project was build during the classes of Fullstack Master from [Devpleno](https://devpleno.com)
+* This project was build during the classes of Fullstack Master from [Devpleno](https://devpleno.com).